Editor's note: This story has been updated since it was first published in September.

-The league's policy mirrors the NFL's and others: It encourages players to stand but will not require them to do so.
+The league encourages players to stand but will not require them to do so.

-In a statement this week, the MLS said: "The march of players, officials and children into our stadiums and singing of the anthem has been a pre-match tradition since our first game in 1996.
+In a statement released in September, the MLS said: "The march of players, officials and children into our stadiums and singing of the anthem has been a pre-match tradition since our first game in 1996.
 The National Anthem provides our clubs and fans an important and time-honored opportunity to salute our country and stand up for its principles -- whether in the United States or in Canada.

 "At the same time, freedom of speech -- and the right to peaceful protest -- are the hallmarks of both countries.
 Though we encourage our players to stand during the national anthem, we respect and support their right to express their personal beliefs."

-ESPN's Jerry Crasnick, Mitch Sherman, Melanie Jackson, Bob Pockrass and Emily Kaplan contributed to this report.
+ESPN's Jerry Crasnick, Melanie Jackson, Emily Kaplan, Bob Pockrass, Mitch Sherman and Ohm Youngmisuk contributed to this report.